edenaxe/Coffee-Isochrones/README.md

 # Gym-Isochrones
-Geospatial analysis using climbing gyms and cycling isochrones
+Geospatial analysis using of nearby coffee shops and walking isochrones